Earlier this week (er, I guess it was last week, now), a FB friend shared the following post:

 I don’t drink the stuff, and this was all news to me.
 But, what I noticed and wanted to comment on was the faulty “reasoning” that is often typical of the anti-GMO side, as well as others who are passionate for a cause but don’t always think critically.

 Let me preface by saying that I am not excusing PepsiCo (or anyone else) from deceptive advertising practices.
 If they are guilty of this, they need to change their labeling and, I suppose, pay a fine of some sort.
 All of this, PepsiCo has agreed to do, though I don’t know if they’ve actually admitted to any wrongdoing.
+(Remember, agreeing to settle a suit does not necessarily constitute legal proof or admission of guilt.)

 Please notice, however, the rhetorical twist that is used above.
 The writer says that “the drinks include 11 chemical additives”, which to the “all-natural”/organic crowd is anathema.
 Of course, technically, all natural flora and fauna are made up of chemicals.
 Remember bio-chemistry?
 Also, just because a chemical is added to a food product does not make it inherently bad — even if it is “derived from” or otherwise similar to a toxic substance.
 Lots of chemicals have similar molecular structures to one another.
 Yet, a relatively minor change in chemical makeup can change the properties such that, while beginning with a “parent” compound that is toxic to an organism (and maybe to others), one ends up with a “daughter” compound that is benign or even beneficial to the organism.
 So, assuming the chemical singled out here really is “derived from Formaldehyde”, that means next to nothing.
 We really need more information to make an honest & fair assessment.
 But, to further the confusion, the writer proceeds to explain the dangers of formaldehyde itself.
 Guilt (and danger) by association!